-Depending on operating conditions, usually about once a year, the headstock should be drained and wiped out before adding new oil.
-A drain valve is located under the spindle cover.
-Refill the headstock with oil to the site level.
+Depending on operating conditions, usually about once a year, the headstock should be drained and thoroughly flushed out before adding new oil.
+Use a light blending oil with a small percentage of kerosene as a flushing agent.
+Run the machine several minutes without load with the Flushing oil.
+Drain it and replace with Mobile DTE 24 or equivalent to the sight Level.